The foundation of a faith-filled life

 Prayer is the thread woven through every book of the Bible.
 From Abraham interceding for Sodom to Jesus praying in Gethsemane, Scripture treats prayer not as a religious formality but as real, honest conversation with a God who listens.
 Jesus himself modeled it daily, the apostles built the early church on it, and the Psalms preserve 150 poems that are, at their core, prayers.

-Whether you are searching for comfort, seeking direction, expressing gratitude, or simply trying to feel closer to God, this collection of 30 KJV Bible verses about prayer will anchor and guide your time with Him.
+Whether you are searching for comfort, seeking direction, expressing gratitude, or simply trying to feel closer to God, this collection of 33 Bible and Book of Mormon verses about prayer will anchor and guide your time with Him.

 Browse by theme below, or explore these verses with study aids in the Clarity Edition inside Covenant Path.